clases-julio/p4-encoderoptico-dgarciac2021/README.md

 # P4-encoderOptico

 This exercise consists on read the RPM of a spinning wheel using software [interruptions](https://github.com/clases-julio/p3-interruptions-dgarciac2021/wiki/Interrupt).
-For this particular exercise, we are using a DC motor attached to a custom-designed holder to rotate the wheel.
-Furthermore, in order to drive such motor an additional driver is added to the circuit.
+For this particular exercise, we are using a [DC motor](https://github.com/clases-julio/p4-encoderoptico-dgarciac2021/wiki/DC-Motor) attached to a custom-designed holder to rotate the wheel.
+Furthermore, in order to drive such motor an additional [driver](https://github.com/clases-julio/p4-encoderoptico-dgarciac2021/wiki/L293D) is added to the circuit.
 You might want to take a look on the wiki, since there is info of everything involved on this project.
-From the motor to the motor to the driver.
+From the motor to the [sensor](https://github.com/clases-julio/p4-encoderoptico-dgarciac2021/wiki/ITR8102) to the [infrared radiation!](https://github.com/clases-julio/p4-encoderoptico-dgarciac2021/wiki/Infrared-Radiation)

 ## Motor Holder